Skip to main content

 └── subgraphs/ # Subgraph definitions

-You need to create workspaces.yml at the project root, at the same level as data.yml.
-This file maps your project's storage locations to physical database/schema pairs in your warehouse for local development.
-It is not usually committed to version control, so add it to .gitignore.
+Create workspaces.yml at the project root, at the same level as data.yml.
+This file is not usually committed to version control, so add it to .gitignore.

 Align the location keys, for example SRC and TARGET, with the names in your project's locations.yml.